20 types of mutual funds in India that you need to know about – Part 4

 Should you be investing in them: In general we do not recommend investing in close-ended funds.
-There is no history to evaluate the performance of these funds when you are putting your money in plus you money is locked-in for the term of the fund.
-And the usual reason for preferring close-ended funds over open-ended funds – that because the manager does not face pressure of redemption he/she can follow long-term and hence more profitable strategies – does not hold if you look at performance data.
+There is no history to evaluate the performance of these funds when you are putting your money in plus your money is locked-in for the term of the fund.
+And the usual reason for preferring close-ended funds over open-ended funds – that because the manager does not face the pressure of redemption he/she can follow long-term and hence more profitable strategies – does not hold if you look at performance data.
 It would not be wrong to say that one of the major reasons that closed-ended funds get sold is because of the high upfront commissions on offer to distributors since your money is locked in.

-With this said about close-ended funds, lets evaluate the FMPs on their own merit.
+With this said about close-ended funds, let’s evaluate the FMPs on their own merit.
 An FMP is structured very much like an FD.
-Because you are holding all the instruments till maturity (or the manager is holding them on your behalf), there is no interest rate risk unlike open-ended debt funds.
+Because you are holding all the instruments till maturity (or the manager is holding them on your behalf), there is no interest rate risk, unlike open-ended debt funds.
 You will only earn the rate of interest which can be estimated to some extent in advance.
-The reason I say “to some extent” is because you will not earn this interest if there is a default which makes FMPs more risky than FDs.
+The reason I say “to some extent” is because you will not earn this interest if there is a default which makes FMPs riskier than FDs.
 On the plus side, FMPs, if held for more than 3 years, offer a much better taxation regime than FDs (taxed at 20% after indexation vs. at income tax rate for FDs).
 The important thing then with FMPs is to closely go through their portfolio especially as no history is available.
 So FMPs are best suited for investors in higher tax brackets who are looking for FD-like returns provided they are comfortable with locking in their money for the said period.

 19. Gold Funds: